equalizedigital/accessibility-new-window-warnings/README.txt

 == Changelog ==

+= 1.0.4 =
+* Updated - space between icon and link text moved to the icon pseudo class

 = 1.0.3 =
 * Added - class .anww-tooltip class to the tooltip
 * Added - inline styles to tooltip